wiseodd/wiseodd.github.io/src/content/post/2023-02-09-hessian-invariance.md

 This is, of course, justified since $\Gamma^k_{ij} \equiv 0$.
 But as can be seen in its transformation rule, under a reparametrization $\varphi$, this quantity is non-zero in general in $\psi$ parametrization---this is already true for a simple, common transformation between the Cartesian and polar coordinates.

-<h2 class="section-heading">The Invariance of the Hessian Eigenvalues, Determinant, and Trace</h2>
+## The Invariance of the Hessian Eigenvalues, Determinant, and Trace

 Let us focus on the determinant of the Hessian.
 As discussed above, it is not invariant.